marbraket/LearnGit/README.md

 [from Stackoverflow](https://stackoverflow.com/questions/2452226/master-branch-and-origin-master-have-diverged-how-to-undiverge-branches)

-### Create local branch for new things  TODO How to seperate?
+### Create local branch for new things

-    git checkout -b NEW_THINGS_A origin/master
+    git checkout -b NEW_THINGS

+    DO NOT ADD origin/master!!!!!!!!!!!!!!!!!!
-    git checkout -b NEW_THINGS_B origin/master
+    git checkout -b NEW_THINGS origin/master

-A and B get mixed!

-### Switch to remote branch (git clone does not clone branches)
+### Switch to remote branch (git clone does not clone branches)  VERIFY!!!
+VERIFY!!!

+    VERIFY!!!
-    git checkout -b BRANCH origin/BRANCH
+    git checkout BRANCH origin/BRANCH
+    VERIFY!!!

 ### Update master of fork of salt
 [copied from this doc](https://docs.saltstack.com/en/latest/topics/development/contributing.html#keeping-salt-forks-in-sync)